-You often complete your work without interacting with your clients.
-This is where follow-up emails can help.
+If you complete your work without interacting with your clients, then follow-up emails can help you out big time.

-One of the easiest ways to improve your customer service is by sending your clients a follow-up email when a visit is complete.
-You can use Jobber’s Client Communication feature to automatically trigger an email to your client:
+One of the easiest ways to improve your customer service and cash-flow is by sending your clients a follow-up email when a visit is complete for an invoice or a quote.

 Hi [customer name],